-Welcome to your Designing & Running a Research Project reading list.
-Here you will find your essential and recommended books, as well as other resources to support you during this module.
+Welcome to your Designing and Running a Research Project reading list.
+Here you will find resources selected by your course team to support you throughout this module.

 Call Number: 658.072 SAU + eBook